-The Complexity of L': In Definition 1.2 there is no restriction on the complexity of the language L'.
-All that is required is that there is enough information in Z(x) to determine whether $x \in L$ or not.
-However, it is worth noting that if the compression is errorless then the language L' must be in a class of nondeterministictime poly(m) that we denote $\mathcal{NP}(poly(m))$ .
-That is, languages that are verifiable in time poly(m) when given a non-deterministic hint (in order for poly(m) to be well defined we assume that the parameter m is also encoded in the instance Z(x)).
-This fact follows simply from the definition of compression.
-In some cases it is essential to restrict L' to be in $\mathcal{NP}(poly(m))$ , such as when defining the witness-retrievability property (Definition 1.6).
-Moreover, in some cases it is natural to further restrict L' to actually be in $\mathcal{NP}$ (that is in $\mathcal{NP}(poly(n, \log m))$ ).
-For instance, this is the case in the example for compression of SAT (Example 1.1).
+The Complexity of L': Another requirement of Definition 1.2 is that the language L' be in $\mathcal{NP}(poly(m))$.
+In general, this requirement may also be relaxed and the result still be meaningful for some applications.
+In particular, we do not need to put a bound on the complexity of L', but only require that there is enough information in Z(x) to determine whether $x \in L$ or not.
+One case where we use a definition with unbounded extraction is the compression of search problems in Section 2.7.
+It should be noted however that in some settings the requirement for L' to be in $\mathcal{NP}(poly(m))$ is essential, such as when defining the witness retrievability property (Definition 1.5).
+Moreover, in some cases it is natural to further restrict L' to actually be in \mathcal{NP} (that is in $\mathcal{NP}(poly(n, \log m))$).
+For instance, this is the case in the definition of compression of SAT (Example 1.1).
+Finally, note that if the compression is errorless, then L' must be in $\mathcal{NP}(poly(m))$ simply by the definition of compression.6

 Paper organization: In the rest of the introduction we survey the results of this paper, including part I (the complexity study) and part II (the cryptographic applications).
 In section 1.4 we discuss related and subsequent works.
-The main complexity study of the compressibility of $\mathcal{NP}$ problems appears in Section 2.
-The Cryptographic applications are in Sections 3,5 and 6.
-In Section 3 we describe the application of compression to constructing collision-resistant hash functions (CRH) from any one-way function.
-Section 5 presents the implication to the hybrid bounded storage model, while Section 6 discusses witness-retrievable compression and its application to the construction of oblivious transfer (OT) from any one-way function.
-We conclude with a discussion and some open problems (Section 7).
+The main complexity study of the compressibility of \mathcal{NP} problems appears in Section 2.
+The Cryptographic applications are in Sections 3,5 and 4.
+In Section 3 we describe the application of compression to constructing CRH from any one-way function.
+Section 4 presents the implication to the hybrid bounded storage model, while Section 5 discusses witness retrievable compression and its application to the construction of OT from any one-way function.
+We conclude with a discussion and some open problems (Section 6).

-1.2 Part I: Classifying $\mathcal{NP}$ Problems with Respect to Compression
+1.2 Part I: Classifying \mathcal{NP} Problems with Respect to Compression.

-We are interested in figuring out which $\mathcal{NP}$ languages are compressible and, in particular, whether important languages such as SAT and Clique are compressible.
-For starters, we demonstrate some non-trivial languages that do admit compression (Section 2.1): we show compression for the well-known $\mathcal{NP}$ -complete problem of vertex cover and for another $\mathcal{NP}$ -complete language known as minimum-fill-in.
+We are interested in figuring out which \mathcal{NP} languages are compressible and, in particular, whether important languages such as SAT and Clique are compressible.
+For starters, we demonstrate some non-trivial languages that do admit compression (Section 2.1): we show compression for the well known \mathcal{NP} -complete problem of vertex-cover and for another \mathcal{NP} -complete language known as minimum-fill-in.
 We show a generic compression of sparse languages (languages containing relatively few words from all possible instances).
-As specific examples we mention the language consisting of strings that are the output of a cryptographic pseudorandom generator and also consider the sparse subset sum problem.
-In addition we show compression for the promise problem GapSAT.
-However, these examples are limited and do not shed light on the general compression of other $\mathcal{NP}$ problems.
-Moreover, it becomes clear that the traditional notions of reductions and completeness in $\mathcal{NP}$ do not apply for the case of compression (i.e., the compression of an $\mathcal{NP}$ -complete language does not immediately imply compression for all of $\mathcal{NP}$ ).
-This is not surprising, since this is also the case with other approaches for dealing with $\mathcal{NP}$ -hardness such as approximation algorithms or subexponential algorithms (see for example [76, 51]) and parameterized complexity (see [24] and further discussion in Section 1.4 on related work).
-For each of these approaches, appropriate new reductions were developed, none of which is directly relevant to our notion of compression.
+As a specific example we mention the language consisting of strings that are the output of a cryptographic pseudorandom generator and also consider the sparse subset sum problem.
+In addition we show compression for the promise problem GapSAT.7 However, these examples are limited and do not shed light on the general compression of other \mathcal{NP} problems.
+Moreover, it becomes clear that the traditional notions of reductions and completeness in \mathcal{NP} do not apply for the case of compression (i.e., the compression of an \mathcal{NP} -complete language does not immediately imply compression for all of \mathcal{NP}).
+This is not surprising since this is also the case with other approaches for dealing with \mathcal{NP} -hardness such as approximation algorithms or subexponential algorithms (see for example [54]) and parameterized complexity (see [18] and further discussion in Section 1.4 on related work).
+For each of these approaches, appropriate new reductions where developed, none of which is directly relevant to our notion of compression.